Two-sided convexity testing with certificates: Introduction

 \paragraph{Our results.} We revisit the problem of property testing for convex position for point sets in $\RR^d$.
 Our results draw from previous design and ideas of Czumaj, Sohler, and Ziegler (ESA 2000).
 First, the algorithm is redesigned and its analysis is revised for correctness.
 Second, its functionality is expanded by (i)~exhibiting both negative and positive certificates along with the convexity determination, and (ii)~significantly extending the input range for moderate and higher dimensions.
 The tester is implemented by two procedures: \texttt{Convex-} and \texttt{Convex+}.
+Both run in $O\left(n^{\frac{2\lfloor d/2 \rfloor}{\lfloor d/2 \rfloor +1}} \log^{O(1)}{n}\right) = o(n^2)$ time, for every $n$ and $\eps$.

 The behavior of Algorithm \texttt{Convex-} can be summarized as follows.
 Let $0 <\eps <1$ be an input parameter. \begin{enumerate} \itemsep 1pt \item If $P$ is in convex position, the algorithm accepts $P$. \item If $P$ is $\eps$-far from convex position, with probability at least $2/3$ the algorithm rejects $P$ and outputs a $(d+2)$-point witness of non-convexity (as a negative certificate). \end{enumerate}